csiAI/NYC-School-Bus-Service---Performance-Analysis/README.md

       Collaborate with city traffic department to optimize bus routes.
       Implement real-time traffic monitoring for dynamic route adjustments.
+      Focus on Manhattan and Brooklyn for targeted improvements.

     Mechanical Reliability:

-      Conduct a comprehensive audit of BORO TRANS and other high-incident companies.
+      Conduct a comprehensive audit of BORO TRANS, PRIDE TRANS and other high-incident companies.
       Implement stricter preventative maintenance schedules, especially before Mondays.

-    Delay Reduction Strategy:

-      Focus on Manhattan and Brooklyn for targeted improvements.

     Stakeholder Communication: